 If so, and if you or a loved one faces a charge of Medicare fraud or healthcare fraud, notify the Neal Davis Law Firm today.
-Our experienced Houston healthcare fraud defense lawyers will provide you with a free legal review of your case.
+Our experienced Houston healthcare fraud defense lawyers will provide you with a legal review of your case.

 We fight for the rights of clients in Fort Bend County, Montgomery County, Houston and the remainder of Harris County.
 We are knowledgeable and skilled in handling white collar crime cases involving fraud and embezzlement, including different types of Medicare and Medicaid fraud.